-Strand Sub Strand Specific Learning Outcomes Suggested Learning Experiences Key Inquiry Question(s) 2.3 Swimming Inverted breaststroke (20 lessons) By the end of the sub strand, the learner should be able to: a) explain the inverted breaststroke technique in swimming, b) demonstrate the inverted breaststroke technique in swimming for skill acquisition, c) create a pictorial composition on a PCI theme using the montage technique, d) appreciate your own and others' efforts in performing inverted breaststroke and montage creation.
-Learner is guided to: watch an actual or virtual performance/illustration of inverted breaststroke, explain/demonstrate the inverted breastroke considering the progression explain the procedure/practise the execution of a an inverted breaststroke while skill in swimming observe; floatation body position (supine) arm action leg action breathing establishing rhythm explain/practise the skill of inverted breaststroke I and out of the pool to provide feedback to each other, explore actual or virtual samples of montage pictorial compositions with emphasis; meaning of montage technique, How can we use inverted breaststroke in life saving?
+Strand Sub Strand Specific Learning Outcomes Suggested Learning Experiences Key Inquiry Question(s) 2.3 Swimming Inverted breaststrol (20 lessons should be able to: a) explain the inverted Watch an actual or virtual performance/illustration of inverted breaststroke, explain/demonstrate the inverted breastroke considering the progression explain the procedure/practise the execution of a an inverted breaststroke while skill in swimming observe; floatation body position (supine) arm action leg action breathing establishing rhythm explain/practise the skill of inverted breaststroke I and out of the pool to provide feedback to each other, explore actual or virtual samples of montage pictorial compositions with emphasis; meaning of montage technique, How can we use inverted breaststroke in life saving?
 Why is overlapping important in a montage work?